The Importance of Your Diet for Your Teeth's Health

 Since you are here, you probably know how important your oral health is for your overall wellbeing.
 You are probably also aware of the importance of your diet for your dental health.
 It really seems the saying “You are what you eat” rings truer and truer and when it comes to dental health it’s even more important than usual.

-We’ve already discussed in great length what the best foods for healthy teeth and gums are in another post.
+We’ve already discussed at great length what the best foods for healthy teeth and gums are in another post.
 Now, it’s time to see what parts of your diet could put your oral health at danger.
-Of course, most of us will never be able to eat 100% clean and eliminate all the “dangerous” foods and drinks form our diet, but it is important to know what to pay attention to and how to minimize the potential dangers.
+Of course, most of us will never be able to eat 100% clean and eliminate all the “dangerous” foods and drinks from our diet, but it is important to know what to pay attention to and how to minimize the potential dangers.